forta-network/docs/docs/sdk.md

 ### hasAddress

 `hasAddress` is a convenience function on `Alert` meant for checking the existence of an address involved in the alert.
-The `addresses` array is truncated for space-efficiency, so this method uses a bloom filter to check for existence.
+The `addresses` array is truncated for space efficiency, so this method uses a bloom filter to check for existence.
 It accepts a single string parameter: the address to check

 ## Label

 Labels can be used to add more contextual data to a `Finding` e.g. "is this address an attacker?".
 The `Label` object has the following properties:

 - `id` - string identifier of this label
-- `entityType` - enum indicating type of entity:
+- `entityType` - enum indicating the type of entity:
     - `Address`
     - `Transaction`
     - `Block`